jinhonav/Sentinel-1-SAR-Ship-Detection-and-Classification/README.md

   - `Other Type`
 - Generates final georeferenced ship detection and classification maps.

-This notebook produces the final ship classification visualization results for Busan, Gwangyang, and Ulsan ports.
+This script produces the final ship classification visualization results for Busan, Gwangyang, and Ulsan ports.

+---

 ## Datasets